This statement applies was last updated on 24th February 2022.

 The Malta Communications Authority (MCA) is the entity responsible for implementing Directive (EU) 2016/2102 of the European Parliament and of the Council of 26 October 2016 on the websites’ accessibility and mobile applications of the public sector bodies.

 In case your ICT accessibility related query is not addressed or you wish to lodge a formal complaint, you can do so by contacting the MCA by filling the online complaint form directly on their website.
+In the case of continued non-compliance, the Malta Communications Authority adopts the enforcement procedure as per SUBSIDIARY LEGISLATION 418.03.

 Our websites are designed to work with the latest web browsers such as Edge, Safari, Firefox and Chrome browsers.